Workplace Violence Policy

 This policy was drafted in 2010 for compliance with 12 NYCRR Part 800.6 and Section 5(a)(1) of the Occupational Safety and Health Act of 1970.
 The policy was updated in 2022 to better define the scope and procedures of the policy.

-Employer: SUNY Empire State College (the College)
+Employer: SUNY Empire State University (the University)

 Retaliatory Action: The discharge, suspension, demotion, penalization or discrimination against any employee, or other adverse employment action taken against an employee in the terms and conditions of employment.

 Serious physical harm: Physical injury which creates a substantial risk of death, or which causes death or serious and protracted disfigurement, protracted impairment of health or protracted loss or impairment of the function of any bodily organ or a sexual offense as defined in Article 130 of the Penal Law.

 Supervisor: Any person within the employer’s organization who has the authority to direct and control the work performance of an employee, or who has the authority to take corrective action regarding the violation of a law, rule or regulation to which an employee submits written notice.

 University sponsored activity: Any activity that occurs on university owned or leased property, including vehicles; performed while an employee is on duty; or is sponsored by the university, or by a student sponsored organization.
 This includes professional meetings attended by employees that the campus authorizes and/or use any campus resources.

 Workplace Violence: Any physical assault or acts of aggressive behavior occurring where and when an employee performs any work-related duty in the course of his or her employment including University sponsored activities.
 Workplace Violence includes, but is not limited to:

 (i) An attempt or threat, whether verbal or physical, to inflict physical injury upon an employee.

 (ii) Any intentional display of force which would give an employee reason to fear or expect bodily harm;